 In the accident instance, Parts A or B might pay for the initial urgent care only (no follow-up treatment) – regardless of the provider status.
 Therefore, a simple query via a search engine of emergency dentists near you will suffice.

-Seniors can also easily find a list of local oral surgeons that take Medicare Part A or B because a broader array of procedures might be an integral part of a covered service, and you can use the online provider directory.
+Seniors can also easily find a list of local oral surgeons who take Medicare Part A or B because a broader array of procedures might be an integral part of a covered service, and you can use the online provider directory.

 CMS explicitly states that they honor claims for two procedures frequently performed by oral surgeons.

 - Reconstruction of the jaw following an accidental injury

 - Tooth extractions in preparation for radiation treatment due to cancer